0xj4an/ReFi-DAO-Website/content/resources-hub/documents/community-garden.md

 1. **Join ReFi DAO**

-    Sign the [ReFi DAO Community Covenant](https://www.notion.so/199bf304370a80babdb1cc3e0a6670ce?pvs=21) and ensure you have ReFi DAO Points so you're recognized on the allowlist.
+    Sign the [[community-covenant|ReFi DAO Community Covenant]] and ensure you have ReFi DAO Points so you're recognized on the allowlist.

 2. **Visit the Network Initiatives Pool**